ppy/osu-wiki/news/2022-06-04-new-featured-artist-hino-isuka.md

 **12** of his ultra-dense tracks have made their way to our humble circle clicking game too!
 Check them all out from [**Hino Isuka**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/272).

 It should be no surprise that **Hino Isuka**'s style lends flawlessly to the highest degree of map difficulty.
-Check out how different players fare with this 8 star beatmap of [Hino Isuka - Dreamin' attraction!!](https://osu.ppy.sh/beatmapsets/450340#osu/966202), then skim through the rest of what we have in store:
+Check out how different players fare with this 8-star beatmap of [Hino Isuka - Dreamin' attraction!!](https://osu.ppy.sh/beatmapsets/450340#osu/966202), then skim through the rest of what we have in store:

 <div align="center">
     <video width="100%" controls>